Skip to main content

 What you cannot do with branching

-• You cannot branch from a message that does not have a checkpoint.
+• You cannot branch without a message checkpoint (the sandbox needs a snapshot to clone).

-• You cannot merge two branches back into one conversation.
+• You cannot merge branches back together.
+Each branch is a fully independent chat.

 Next steps